-Bimota Alstare Junior Team to 2014 FIM Superstock (STK1000)
+Bimota Alstare BB3 to FIM Superstock 1000

 As it waits for homologation in World Superbike, Bimota Alstare reported Wednesday its Junior Team that will compete in the 2014 FIM Superstock Championship (STK1000).The Bimota Alstare Junior Team will field a BB3 in the Superstock series, with 18-year-old Christophe Pansson.

 says “I am very happy to be racing for the Bimota Alstare team.
 Both Bimota and Alstare have great histories and to be involved in this new chapter with them is very exciting and a great opportunity.“I am looking forward to getting onto the fantastic Bimota BB3 and making progress every time I ride it.
 I would like to thank Francis and Benjamin Batta for having confidence in me and hope we will have a wonderful season together.”